Skip to contents

 ColorBrewer palettes

-scale_colour_brewer() applies a ColorBrewer palette — safe, perceptually uniform, and print-friendly.
+scale_colour_brewer() applies a ColorBrewer palette — perceptually uniform and print-safe, which matters when figures go to black-and-white PDF.
 Use palette = "Set1" for categorical data, "RdYlGn" for diverging, "Blues" for sequential.

 p_base +